segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 87 November 19, 2018

+**Today's Progress**: My WordPress theme has been reviewed and I need to make one more correction to it, so I worked on that today.
+I haven't gotten it figured out yet, but I spent a good while trying.

 ### Day 86 November 15, 2018

 **Today's Progress**: I didn't get much done today.
 Personal life is keeping my away from coding much.
 I did add some more to my organizations page, but mostly I was looking for links to add to my pages that would be valuable.